 The dance’s cultural aspect enables the practice of martial arts hidden in plain sight.
-This strategy helped to preserve their arts for hundreds of years.
-Indonesia has a history of occupation by the Dutch from the 1800s.
+This strategy helped to preserve their art for hundreds of years.
+Indonesia has a history of occupation by the Dutch since the 1800s.
 Then the Japanese during World War II.
 During these times, people could not keep weapons or practice martial arts.
 However, they performed their dances for the occupiers.

 We include this powerful spiritual technology in our blended learning process curriculum.
 But, as pointed out above, this is an advanced method.
 These traditions are a part of the system, which is crucial for conveying cultural heritage.

-The practice of silat dirty boxing is a primary vehicle for generating energy to channel into the healing arts.
+Silat dirty boxing is a primary vehicle for generating energy to channel into the healing arts.
 The healing arts are a necessary part of the tradition.
-You will help heal those you train with, and vice versa.
+You will help heal those you train with and vice versa.
 It requires you to feed your soul and build your spirit.
 Deal with any emotional or personality issues first.
 You’ll need a solid base of grounding and centering gained through seated and moving meditation progressions.

 (3) Physiological Responses During Matches and Profile of Elite Pencak Silat Exponents: